imperugo/imperugo.github.io/_posts/2014-06-09-top-must-know-frameworks-for-net-web-developers.markdown

 ######Source code: *[http://aspnetwebstack.codeplex.com/](http://aspnetwebstack.codeplex.com/)*<br/>

 Most of our application runs on top of ASP.NET MVC, so for me it's really important to know it.
-Basically I think it's a good framework lot of extensibility points, good implementation of the MVC pattern and we use it in projects with heavy traffic without particular problems.
+I think it's a good framework, with a lot of extensibility points, good implementation of the MVC pattern, and we use it in heavy traffic projects without particular problems.
 Of course there are few things I don't like of it (first of all System.Web), but fortunately the vNext will solve these "problems".

 <br/>